Ticket to Take Out Program

 - Our large batch kitchen prepares and packages bulk food orders at one time to increase efficiency and shelf-life

 Edible Landscapes strives to alleviate food insecurity and introduces students to sustainable agriculture.
-Gardens are loaded with herbs and veggies available to anyone on campus – check them out at Smith, Cole and Sellery.
+Gardens are loaded with herbs and veggies available to anyone on campus – check them out at Cole, Sellery, and Zoe Bayliss.

 Consume less meat and dairy products